-When shipping to Norway from the UK, are there any custom charges you should be aware of?
+When shipping to Norway from the UK, are there any custom charges or import duties you should be aware of?
 Fortunately for British businesses, trade tariffs are very simple: in most cases there aren’t any!
 Norway is not a member of the EU but is part of the European Economic Area.
 This makes it part of the single market, with no trade tariffs between member states and common tariffs when trading outside the zone.
 The same rule applies when importing goods from Norway to the UK.
 In most cases you won’t need to pay any customs or import duties.

 To claim your zero rate import duty you will need to complete an EEA movement certificate for each product.
 This is the form EUR1; which must be filled out in advance and then authorised by the Norwegian Customs office at the point of entry.

 Some goods are not covered by the EEA agreement.
 For these you will need an import licence and to pay custom duties in the same way as if you were importing from outside the EEA.
 We recommend you check in advance whether or not your items are covered before booking shipment, especially if you’re sending pallets of mixed goods.

 Some product categories that are not covered include: raw materials, pharmaceuticals, alcoholic drinks, textiles, agricultural machinery and products, and fishing nets.